- Remembering intentions is more difficult than remembering past events

 You can read more about planning memory strategies in my ebook on planning memory.

-You can read a free extract (pdf).
+You can download a free extract (pdf) from the book below.